 The very first thing that you will do when remodeling your kitchen with a contractor is figure out your budget and the design of your new kitchen remodel.
 Budgeting and design generally happen around the same time, but having a rough estimate of your budget is important before you start designing.
 Of course, contractors will help provide you with estimates for the project, but it is a good idea to have some idea of what you are willing to spend before you even meet with your contractor.

-How do you know how much you should budget for remodeling your kitchen?
+How do you know how much you should budget for Atlanta kitchen remodeling?
 In the United States, kitchen renovation costs range between $4,000 for minor remodels to $50,000 or even more for a major kitchen remodel, with the average being $22,129.
 A general rule of thumb when figuring out your kitchen remodeling budget is that you should save enough money so that you are prepared to spend between 5 and 15 percent of the value of your house.
 That means if your home is worth $200,000, you should expect to spend about $20,000.

 After you have your budget, you can start to design your kitchen.
 Sometimes this will happen just with you and your contractor or their team, but you may also decide to hire a separate kitchen designer to help with this part.
 Of course, hiring a designer in addition to a contractor does require spending a little extra money, but it can also be really helpful to clarify your ideas and to implement them effectively.

 When designing your kitchen, you will choose everything that you want for the finished product.
 You will pick items like the kitchen cabinets, the cabinet hardware, the fixtures, the layout, the style, the paint colors, the counters, etc.